mdang/ga-lessons/aws-alexa/README.md

 - [Custom Skills](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/overviews/understanding-custom-skills)
 - [Smart Home Skill API](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/overviews/understanding-the-smart-home-skill-api) - Enables you to create skills to control cloud-connected devices
-- [Flash Briefing Skill API](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/understanding-the-flash-briefing-skill-api) - Provides content for a customer’s Flash Briefing, and so when you create a Flash Briefing skill, you have a chance for your original content to reach customers on a daily basis.
+- [Flash Briefing Skill API](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/understanding-the-flash-briefing-skill-api) - Provides content for a customer's Flash Briefing, and so when you create a Flash Briefing skill, you have a chance for your original content to reach customers on a daily basis.

 ## Custom Skills